jaxyijunsheng/SSAGF/README.md

 # SSAGF
-The official TensorFlow implementation of our paper A Structurally Sensitive Adaptive Graph Filter forRecommendations.
+The official TensorFlow implementation of our paper Local Structure-Adaptive Graph Filtering for Collaborative Filtering.

 Datasets: